 Square .png for your social media profiles. .png images are crisp and look great on Instagram and Facebook.

 .pdf image for uploading to Vista Print or other printers of that sort.
-It's infinitely scalable, so it won't turn pixelated when it's enlarged.
+It's infinitely scalable (unless they're designed with the "watercolour effect"), so it won't turn pixelated when it's enlarged.
 Unless you know what to do with it, you should just send it to your printer and let them handle the rest.

-.svg files are also infinitely scalable.
+.svg files are also infinitely scalable (unless designed in the "watercolour effect").
 They will open in your browser if you want to have a look.
 These files are great to send out for embroidery and screen printing.

 Trueline Design charges a $10 export fee for any additional export variations of your design.
 This export fee applies to exports with small changes such as colour variations and name alternatives (for example, Trueline Design versus Trueline Photography).

 Trueline Design is entitled to charge up to the full price for substantial logo variants.
 However, so long as the designs are similar, Trueline Design will usually only charge a portion of full price, depending on how much time is invested in the second variant.
 The export fee does not apply to these variants.